1802 - Transfer Leave Credits and Catch-Up

 Active employees under age 70 ½ who are within 3 years prior to reaching their normal retirement age may apply for Traditional Catch-Up in the 457(b) Plan instead of using the age-based increase.
 Employees are not permitted to utilize the age-based increase and Traditional Catch-Up at the same time.

-California Labor Code sections 201 and 202 states that employees must submit their request to transfer lump sum separation payments to their personnel office at least five workdays prior to separation.
+California Labor Code sections 201 and 202 states that employees must submit their request to transfer lump sum separation payments to their personnel office at least five workdays (Monday through Friday, excluding Saturdays, Sundays and legal holidays) prior to separation.
 Due to this timing, Savings Plus cannot accept lump sum transfers for employees approved for retroactive retirement, including disability retirement, unless the employee submits their form to their personnel office at least five workdays prior to the effective date of their separation.
 Personnel offices should date stamp lump sum separation forms received within the required timeframe, and reject late forms, as it is a violation of California Labor Code sections 201 and 202.

 457(b) Traditional Catch-Up Participation